wcout/FLTrator/README.md

 It is loosely inspired by a game called 'Penetrator', which was an arcade game from 1983(!) on the Sinclair ZX Spectrum.
-(I always found it a nearly perfect made game both from a technical and playabilty point of view, considering it had to fit in only 48k of ram).
+(I always found it a nearly perfect made game both from a technical and playability point of view, considering it had to fit in only 48k of ram).

 That's also the reason for the name: it is written using **FLTK** - the **F**ast-**L**ight-**T**oolkit, so **FLT** + Pene**trator** => **FLTrator**.